- GRADUATE STUDIES

 Students will learn the skills required to make successful recordings in diverse situations and locations.
 Determining the proper microphone(s) for a specific purpose and the most effective placement of those microphones will enable the creation of clear, recorded representations of live performances, environmental and ambient sounds.
 Microphone types and techniques will be studied, demonstrated and made available for class projects.

-NEW COURSE - History of Electronic Music
+History of Electronic Music

 This course will trace the history of electronic music examining the impact of technology on artistic thought and the creative process in late 19th century, 20th century and current sonic art.
 Influential musicians, movements and venues associated with electronic sound will be discussed including the Futurists, Early Electronic Instruments, Varese, Cage, Stockhausen, Musique Concrète, Elektronische Musik, tape recorders, synthesizers, Text-Sound Art, Radio Plays, Minimalism, Sound Installation Art, Site-Specific Sound Compositions, Soundscape, Computer Music, algorithmic composition and Live Interactive Electronic Sound and Internet Audio.
 Students will regularly analyze important works in an effort to gain insight into processes utilized by composers working with technology.

-NEW COURSE - Advanced Computer Music Composition
+Advanced Computer Music Composition

 Advanced digital synthesis techniques will be the primary focus of the class.
 Sound for multi-media applications such as web, CD-ROM and video will also be discussed.
 Students will complete individual assignments using software synthesis applications and programming techniques which enable complete control over the sculpting and modification of synthetic sounds as well as digitized recordings.
 Form, in music open to an all-inclusive palette of pitched and non-pitched sounds, will be a regular topic of discussion.